jha-121/Documantation/Readme.md

  ###  What is the HTML<link> tag?

-      The HTML <link> tag establishes a link between the current document and an external resource.This tag is usually used to link to an external stylesheet, add a favicon to a website, or preload resources to improve page load performance.
-Here's its basic structure:
+      The HTML <link> tag establishes a link between the current document and an external resource.This tag is usually used to link to an external stylesheet.
+      its basic structure:

 **Example**